 Back in April 2013, nylon string guitarist & composer Michael Whitmore began a weekly residency at the Snapdragon Café on Vashon Island, WA.
-Over the next couple of years this ‘Sunday night jam’ grew into a full-blown ensemble -- the whole jazz, post-jazz, torch songs from Mars, kit & caboodle.
-Since then, Some’tet has been gigging around the Puget Sound area, playing in venues such as The Sorrento, Musicquarium/Triple Door and the Vermillion.
+Over the next couple of years this ‘Sunday night jam’ grew into a full-blooded ensemble -- the whole jazz, post-jazz, torch songs from Mars, kit & caboodle.
+Since then, Some’tet has been gigging around the Puget Sound area, playing in venues such as The Sorrento, Musicquarium/Triple Door, Tim's Tavern and the Vermillion.

-Everyone in Some’tet lives on Vashon -- an island known for its idiosyncratic nature.
-There’s a huge and very active music scene there, with an extremely high level of musicianship, & of course some pretty idiosyncratic players.
+Everyone in Some’tet lives on Vashon -- a pretty idiosyncratic island.
+There’s a huge and very active music scene there, with an extremely high level of musicianship & of course some pretty distinctive players.
 Some’tet includes:

-Patrick Christie (upright bass) hails from Wisconsin, where he studied bass with Andy Zydrozny & with Karl Netoliczka of the Milwaukee Symphony -- they're also his two greatest musical influences.
-Oddly enough Patrick & Whitmore met sitting in on an island Celtic jam, though none of them play Celtic music.
+Patrick Christie (upright bass) hails from Wisconsin, he has studied bass with Karl Netoliczka of the Milwaukee Symphony & with Seattles's own Andy Zydrozny -- both are his two greatest musical influences.
+Oddly enough Patrick & Whitmore met sitting in on an island Celtic jam, though neither of them play Celtic music.

-Kevin Nortness (tenor sax, clarinet, upright bass) is a multi-instrumentalist, educator, composer and a highly regarded player in the northwest jazz scene.
+Ambrose Nortness (tenor sax, bass clarinet, upright bass) is a multi-instrumentalist, educator, composer and a highly regarded player in the northwest jazz scene.
 He hails from Portland, Oregon.
 Also, Kevin studied music & composition at Portland State University with jazz great Andrew Hill.

 Wesley Peterson (drums) is the newest member of Some'tet.
 A northwest native, he is easily the most in demand, busiest musician on Vashon Island.
 Renown for his touch & feel, he adds a very deep element to the grooves and Some'tet's outsider, miscreant play.